Type: Bachelor’s (Undergraduate), Master’s Degree, Ph.D. or Other Doctoral Degrees

 This scholarship program is for foreign nationals with refugee status or who have received U.S. asylum or submitted a U.S. asylum application, or are in the United States under Temporary Protected Status.

 How to Apply

 Applicants must apply to and be accepted to one of the degree programs listed under the scholarship information homepage link above.

 Each school and program maintains its own acceptance requirements and specific application deadlines.
 Acceptance to an academic program does not guarantee funding, through the scholarship or otherwise (students may be accepted to an academic program but not receive funding through the Scholarship).

 Degree program application fees can be waived in extraordinary cases by e-mailing [email protected] at least two weeks before you plan to submit your application.

-Applicants must complete the scholarship application form no later than the deadline for their degree program.
-The application form can be found here.
+Applicants must complete the scholarship application form no later than the deadline for the application for their degree program.
+Students can apply via this link.